meadsteve/meadsteve.github.io/_posts/2022-09-13-how-boring-should-your-teams-codebases-be.markdown

 every year.

 ## Too little novelty

-Very good reasons for needing some novelty.
+None of the things listed above are bad in isolation.
+They may bring a number of benefits:

 * The new thing may be a better tool for solving your problem.
-Less bugs, better performance, improvement development time and many other things.
+It may help express your domain logic more cleanly.
-* It is an important part of employee growth and development
+* It may result in less bugs and improved development time.
+* It may offer better performance.
+* The codebase might become smaller and easier to maintain.
-* It can be exciting and motivating.
+* It can be exciting and motivating as part of your team member's personal development to learn new skills & technology.
-* Everything was new once.